Composite Materials for 3D Printing

 Onyx ESD™

-High-performance static-dissipative, stronger, stiffer version of Onyx
+High-performance static-dissipative, stronger, stiffer version of Onyx.

 Onyx FR-A™